 To ensure that the Board has a diversity of skills and experience with respect to accounting and finance, management and leadership, vision and strategy, business operations, business judgment, industry knowledge and corporate governance, the Nominating and Corporate Governance Committee takes into consideration factors it deems appropriate which may include judgment, skill, diversity, character, experience with businesses and other organizations of comparable size, the interplay of the candidate's experience with the experience of other Board members, and the extent to which the candidate would be a desirable addition to the Board and any committees of the Board.
-The Nominating and Corporate Governance Committee may consider candidates proposed by management but is not required to do so.
+The Nominating and Corporate Governance Committee may consider candidates proposed by extent to which the candidate would be a desirable addition to the Board and any Committees of the Board.
 The Nominating and Corporate Governance Committee is responsible for reviewing with the Board, on an annual basis, the requisite skills and criteria for new Board members as well as the composition of the Board as a whole.